ataquette/Website_Alex_CNRS/content/authors/admin/_index.md

 - What is the impact of infection on menstrual health ?
 - How can we understand diversity in age at menopause ?
 - What is the impact of reproduction on ageing ?

-To answer those questions, I use various types of data (demographic, physiological, social networks, behavioural) from constrasted populations (the UK, India, Ethiopia and France).
+To answer those questions, I use mixed methods (from the social sciences and biology) and analyse data from constrasted populations.

-I work with digital data (from the [Clue](https://helloclue.com/) & [BOOST Thyroid](https://www.boostthyroid.com/) apps), conduct fieldwork in India and Ethiopia, and collaborate with colleagues across various countries.
+I also collaborate with partners from the digital world ([Clue](https://helloclue.com/) & [BOOST Thyroid](https://www.boostthyroid.com/) apps) and universities in India, Ethiopia and the UK.

 Before joining [CNRS](http://www.cnrs.fr/en), I have been an Associate Professor at the University of Oxford in the [School of Anthropology and Museum Ethnography](https://www.anthro.ox.ac.uk/), and a Fellow of [Harris Manchester College](http://www.hmc.ox.ac.uk/).